protocol-sn/node-manager/README.md

 ## Logging in
 With both keycloak and node manager running, go to "http://localhost:8080/oauth/login/keycloak" in your browser.
 This will redirect you to the keycloak login page.
 Use the credentials outlined above.
 You will be redirected back to this service.

+## local interaction
+Swagger-ui available at http://localhost:8080/swagger-ui/.
+Swagger-ui does not appear to support client credentials flow reliably.